Ninja-Yubaraj/Ninja-Yubaraj/README.md

 ## Bio
 My name is Yubaraj Sarkar.
-I'm a self-taught Cybersecurity engineer and Developer based in India.
+I'm a self-taught Cybersecurity Engineer and Developer based in India.
 My main focus has mostly been on Vulnerability Assessment and Penetration Testing, still along the way I taught myself Frontend and Backend Development.
-I can also handle all the work of databases, servers, systems engineering, clients and I'm very proficient in it.
+I can also handle all kinds of databases, servers, deployments (simple or contained) systems engineering, clients and I'm very proficient in it.

 ## Maybe Try Hiring Me
 Here's My [Resume][website] and [Contact Email][gmail].
 Maybe we will meet in the distant future of a certain dimension if you liked my works.